Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 # Privilege Escalation
+## Third flag
+We can use the `sudo -l` command to list which commands we can run as `sudo`:

 Note:
-: Links to further reading about `sudo -l` can be found at the Summary
+: Links to further reading about `sudo -l` can be found at the Summary section below.

-We can use the `sudo -l` command to list which commands we can run as `sudo`:

 ```console
 Matching Defaults entries for www-data on ip-10-10-230-106.eu-west-1.compute.internal: